Reading McCarthy

 Support the show

-Starting in spring of 2023, the podcast will accept minor sponsorship offers to offset the costs of the podcast.
+Starting in spring of 2023, the podcast began accepting minor sponsorship offers to offset the costs of the podcast.
 This may cause a mild disconnect in earlier podcasts where the host asks for patrons in lieu of sponsorships.
 But if we compare it to a very large and naked bald man in the middle of the desert who leads you to an extinct volcano to create gunpowder, it seems pretty minor...